 Secondary Service Connection

-It’s not uncommon for a service connected disability to cause another medical condition.
+It’s not uncommon for ato cause another medical condition.
 For example, veterans diagnosed with service-connected diabetes can later develop heart disease.
-If your secondary illness would never have happened if not for the first service connected disability, you may be eligible for veteran benefits.
+If your secondary illness would never have happened if not for the first service-connected disability, you may be eligible for benefits.

-Service Connection from Injury Caused by Treatment in VA Health Care System
+Service Connection from Injury Caused by Treatment in the VA Health Care System

 Were you injured while being treated in the VA health care system?
 If so, you may be eligible for compensation.
 Call our local attorneys today.